devwithkrishna/devwithkrishna-create-release-action/README.md

 * A PR should be merged to main branch to generate a release.

 * You can have n number of labels on PR.
-But for this to work one from `major`, `minor`, `patch` should be present and only one.
+But for this to work one from `first-release`, `major`, `minor`, `patch` should be present and only one.

+* If the label `first-release` is found the release version will be `v1.0.0`. first release should only be used one time to create the first release version.

 * If it finds `major` label, this will increase the major version by 1 and `resets patch and minor components`